ministryofjustice/security-guidance/docs/index.md

 ## Summary

-This site documents some of the security decisions that the [Ministry of Justice \(MOJ\)](https://www.gov.uk/government/organisations/ministry-of-justice) has made for the products we operate, and our relationships with suppliers.
+This site documents some of the security decisions that the [Ministry of Justice \(MoJ\)](https://www.gov.uk/government/organisations/ministry-of-justice) has made for the products we operate, and our relationships with suppliers.

-The MOJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) covers technical decisions in the MOJ more widely.
+The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) covers technical decisions in the MoJ more widely.

 **Note:**

-This guidance is dated: 2 September 2020.
+This guidance is dated: 3 September 2020.

 For convenience, offline versions of this guidance are available.